What This Guide Covers

 There are a few reasons the bot might leave a meeting before it ends.
 Here's how to tell what happened and what to do about it.

-If the bot sat in the lobby and no one admitted it, it leaves after 5 minutes.
-This is a short window, so it's important to let the host know in advance that the bot will be joining.
+This is one of the main causes of "Marloo wasn't admitted from the waiting room" reports.
+If the bot sat in the lobby and no one admitted it within 5 minutes, it leaves automatically.
+This is a short window, so let the host know in advance that the bot will be joining and they can admit it promptly.

-What to do: Click Send Marloo Now to send the bot again, and make sure someone admits it this time.
+What to do: Click Send Marloo Now on the meeting in the Marloo app to send the bot again, and make sure someone admits it this time.

-The meeting went silent for a long time
+The meeting went silent for an extended period

 No one else joined the meeting